nanda-kshr/nanda-kshr/README.md

 ---

-**<b>📌 Daily Fact:</b>** March 3rd is the day in 1924 that the 1400-year-old Islamic caliphate is abolished when Caliph Abdul Mejid II of the Ottoman Empire is deposed.
+**<b>📌 Daily Fact:</b>** March 4th is the day in 1794 that the 11th Amendment to the U.S. Constitution is passed by the U.S. Congress.

 ---